Planet of the Apes (1968 film): Plot

-A hearing to determine Taylor's origins is convened.
+A hearing is convened to determine Taylor's origins.
 Taylor mentions his two comrades, learning that Landon was lobotomized and rendered catatonic.
-Believing Taylor either is from an unknown human tribe beyond their borders or was the subject of a mad scientist who gave him the power of speech, Zaius privately threatens to castrate and lobotomize Taylor for refusing to reveal his origins.
-With help from Zira's nephew Lucius, Zira and Cornelius free Taylor and Nova and take them to the Forbidden Zone, a taboo region outside Ape City where Taylor's ship crashed.
-Ape law has ruled the area out of bounds for centuries.
-Cornelius and Zira are intent to gather proof of an earlier non-simian civilization – which Cornelius discovered a year earlier – to be cleared of heresy; Taylor focuses on proving he comes from a different planet.
+Zaius denounces Taylor, claiming that he is either from an unknown human tribe beyond their borders or was the subject of a mad scientist who gave him the power of speech.
+Zaius privately threatens to castrate and lobotomize Taylor for refusing to reveal his origins.
+With help from Zira's nephew Lucius, Zira and Cornelius free Taylor and Nova and take them to the Forbidden Zone, a taboo region outside Ape City, where Taylor's ship crashed.
+Ape law has ruled the area off-limits for centuries.
+To clear their heresy charges, Cornelius and Zira are intent on gathering proof of an earlier nonsimian civilization, which Cornelius had discovered a year earlier; Taylor focuses on proving he comes from a different planet.

 When the group arrives at the cave, Cornelius is intercepted by Zaius and his soldiers.
 Taylor holds them off by threatening to shoot Zaius, who agrees to enter the cave to disprove their theories.
-Inside, Cornelius displays remnants of a technologically advanced human society pre-dating simian history.
-Taylor identifies artifacts such as dentures, eyeglasses, a heart valve...and, to the apes' astonishment, a talking human doll.
+Inside, Cornelius displays remnants of a technologically advanced human society antedating simian history.
+Taylor identifies artifacts such as dentures, eyeglasses, a heart valve, and, to the apes' astonishment, a talking human doll.
 Zaius admits he has always known about the ancient human civilization.
 Taylor wants to search for answers.
-Zaius warns Taylor against finding an answer which he does not like, adding that the now-desolate Forbidden Zone was once a lush paradise.
-After Taylor and Nova are allowed to leave, Zaius has the cave sealed off to destroy the evidence, while charging Zira, Cornelius, and Lucius with heresy.
+Zaius warns Taylor against finding an answer that he will not like, adding that the now-desolate Forbidden Zone was once a lush paradise and that it was destroyed by humans.
+After Taylor and Nova are allowed to leave, Zaius seals off the cave to destroy the evidence, charging Zira, Cornelius, and Lucius with heresy.

 Taylor and Nova follow the shoreline on horseback.
-Eventually, they discover the remnants of the Statue of Liberty, revealing that this supposedly alien planet is actually Earth, long after an apocalyptic nuclear war.
-Understanding Zaius' earlier warning while Nova looks on in shock, Taylor falls to his knees in despair, condemning humanity for destroying the world.
+Eventually, they discover the remnants of the Statue of Liberty, revealing that this supposedly alien planet is Earth, long after a nuclear war.
+Understanding Zaius' earlier warning, Taylor falls to his knees in despair, cursing humanity for destroying the world.